 The list of legendary trumpet players from the New Orleans area doesn’t begin or end with Louis Armstrong.
 Indeed, the list essentially is endless.

 Red Allen is a relatively early — and truly great — member of that group.
-Here is the beginning of his profile at Red Hot Jazz Archives:
+Here is the beginning of his profile at The Syncopated Times, which now is hosting content originally on The Red Hot Jazz Archives:

 Trumpet player, Henry “Red” Allen Jr. was the son of Henry Allen who was the leader of the Allen Brass Band of Algiers, Louisiana.
 Algiers is directly across the Mississippi River from New Orleans.
 As a teenager he played in his father’s band, with George Lewis, the Excelsior Band and with the Sam Morgan Band.
 In 1926 he left New Orleans to play with Sidney Desvigne’s Southern Syncopaters on the riverboat Island Queen which ran between St. Louis and Cincinnati.
 In 1927 he joined King Oliver’s Dixie Syncopators while they were on tour in St. Louis.
 The tour didn’t go well for Oliver, and the band kind of fell to pieces in New York, but Red made his first recordings while there with Clarence Williams.
 Allen returned to New Orleans and played with Fats Pichon and then joined Fate Marable on the Strekfus riverboat Capitol where he would remain until 1928.
 After being offered a Victor recording contract and jobs by both Duke Ellington and Luis Russell, he returned to New York.
 (Continue Reading…)